 You will benefit from access to a wide variety of healthcare equipment, as well as a range of full-body patient simulators that can breathe, talk, have pulses and can simulate a wide range of symptoms and clinical conditions.
 This will enable you to undertake practical scenarios in realistic settings, providing ideal preparation for professional practice placements and future employment.

 Tuition fees for students joining this course in academic year 2023/24 are still to be announced.
 We will update this information as soon as it is available.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.

 Please note, unless you are applying to Student Finance Wales, if you are applying to study a PGDip Nursing pathway on a full-time basis, for student finance purposes you should apply for financial support as if you are an undergraduate Nursing student rather than for postgraduate funding.
-Student Finance Wales treat the programme as a postgraduate course.
+Student Finance Wales treat the course as postgraduate.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme may be eligible to apply for financial support.
 Irish nationals should ordinarily apply to Student Universal Support Ireland (SUSI).
 Please see www.edgehill.ac.uk/eufinance for further details.

 Your future career